jsonquerylang/jsonquery/README.md

 - `data` is the JSON document that will be queried, often an array with objects.
 - `query` is a JSON document containing a JSON query, either the text format or the parsed JSON format.
 - `options` is an optional object that can contain the following properties:
-  - `functions` is an optional map with custom function creators.
+  - `functions` is an optional map with function creators.
 A function creator has optional arguments as input and must return a function that can be used to process the query data.
 For example:

       ```js
+      import { functions } from '@jsonquerylang/jsonquery'

       const options = {
         functions: {
+          // keep all built-in functions
+          ...functions,

+          // define a new custom function "times"
           // usage example: 'times(3)'
           times: (value) => (data) => data.map((item) => item * value)
         }
       }
       ```

+      Note that configuring the option `functions` will overwrite the default functions.
+In order to extend the existing functions it is necessary to import the build-in functions and extend the custom `functions` object with them as in the example above.

       If the parameters are not a static value but can be a query themselves, the function `compile` can be used to compile them.
 For example, the actual implementation of the function `filter` is the following:

       ```js
+      import { functions } from '@jsonquerylang/jsonquery'

       const options = {
         functions: {
+          // keep all built-in functions
+          ...functions,

+          // overwrite function "filter" with our own implementation
           // usage example: 'filter(.age > 20)'
           filter: (predicate) => {
             const _predicate = compile(predicate)